 About Greg Nesbitt

-Greg Nesbitt, a long time Shoal Lake business owner, community leader and a former Village Councillor, was elected to his first term as the MLA for Riding Mountain on April 19, 2016 and re-elected on September 10, 2019.
-He previously served as the Legislative Assistant to the Minister of Health, Seniors and Active Living.
+Greg Nesbitt, a long time Shoal Lake business owner, community leader and a former Village Councillor, was elected to his first term as the MLA for Riding Mountain on April 19, 2016, subsequently being re-elected in 2019 and 2023.
+He has previously served as the Minister of Natural Resources and Northern Development.

-Greg owned and published newspapers in the Riding Mountain area for over 40 years.
-Greg is a former partner in the Russell Inn Hotel and Conference Centre which owns a majority of the Asessippi Ski Hill and Resort near Inglis.
+Greg is also a former partner in the Russell Inn Hotel and Conference Centre, which owns a majority of the Asessippi Ski Hill and Resort near Inglis.

 Read More